la2050/challenge/_2021/live/san-pedro-meals-on-wheels.md

   Directors, a helpful community and loving, caring volunteers.
 With the financial backing, we can prepare and deliver many more meals throughout the San Pedro and neighboring communities.
+What evidence do you have that this project, program, or initiative is or will be successful, and how will you define and measure success?: >-
-Please explain how you will define and measure success for your project.: >- Depending on the date funding is received, we will increase the number of people served, the number of meals prepared and served and the number of community volunteers utilized to expand San Pedro Meals on Wheels services.
+  Depending on the date funding is received, we will increase the number of people served, the number of meals prepared and served and the number of community volunteers utilized to expand San Pedro Meals on Wheels services.
   These number will be easily accessible and shared.
-Approximately how many people will be directly impacted by this proposal?: '200' Approximately how many people will be indirectly impacted by this proposal?: '56000' Please describe the broader impact of your proposal.: >- Currently client average of 40/day.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '200' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '56000' Describe how Los Angeles County will be different if your work is successful.: >- Currently client average of 40/day.
 Projected clients 200/day.
 Currently San Pedro population is approximately 56,000.
 Word of mouth and social media will spread regarding the additional program success and reach the entire